Mark joined Castel as chief executive officer in July 2013.

 Stephen is responsible for all of the group’s legal affairs, with particular emphasis on corporate affairs, commercial transactions and general insurance matters (both contentious and non-contentious).
 As corporate secretary, he advises and supports the Group's Boards and Committees.

 Before joining Barbican, Stephen was legal counsel and company secretary at Equitas for over 12 years, prior to which he was in private practice with leading law firms in London and Melbourne.

 Stephen holds degrees in Law and Economics from the University of Melbourne.
 He is a barrister and solicitor of the Supreme Court of Victoria and High Court of Australia and is admitted to practise as a solicitor in England and Wales.

-Andy Caldwell joined Barbican in March 2008 and is head of non-marine reinsurance.
+Andy Caldwell joined Barbican in March 2008 and is active underwriter for Syndicate 1955.

 Andy Caldwell brings 20 years of international casualty treaty experience to Barbican.
 He started his career at Norwich Winterthur Re in 1981, moving to the casualty division as a deputy underwriter under David Watson in 1989.

 In 1993 Andy joined Frankona Re UK as casualty underwriter responsible for UK, Ireland & Australia.
 He specialised in motor and general liability excess of loss treaty business.
 In 1996 Andy joined Everest Re UK branch as casualty underwriting manager with responsibility for all casualty treaty lines in the UK and Europe.

 Ben is group chief actuary and joined Barbican in June 2009.